rev-an/Aiml/README.md

-here is some data preprocessing, EDA, visualization work in this repository.
+here is some data preprocessing, EDA, visualization and predictive ML model buildingwork in this repository.